 December Events in Montreal

-- Mont-Royal Avenue is alive with holiday festivities, including light displays and music as part of Joyeux Décembre!
+- Joyeux Décembre!: Mont-Royal Avenue is alive with holiday festivities, including light displays and music.

-- Christmas at the Garden takes place in December and January.
-At this festive event, music and horticulture come together to create an enchanting holiday setting.
+- Christmas at the Garden: In December and January, this festive event joins music and horticulture together to create an enchanting holiday setting.

-- And Then There Was Light is a permanent exhibit that includes a historical and cultural multimedia show at the Notre-Dame de Montréal Basilica.
+- And Then There Was Light: This permanent exhibit includes a historical and cultural multimedia show at the Notre-Dame de Montréal Basilica.

-- Saint Joseph’s Oratory always has special events planned throughout December.
+- Saint Joseph’s Oratory: The local favorite always has special events planned throughout December.

 December Travel Tips